quic/qbox/README.md

 # Ubuntu image

 You can build a customized Ubuntu OS rootfs image with a script called `build_linux_dist_image.sh`.
-(Tested on Ubuntu 20.04.5 LTS host machine)
+(The script needs _and only tested on_ Ubuntu 22.04.5 LTS host machine)

 ## Run it by hand